Professors engage in panel discussion

 Benefits and opportunities for fellows include the following:

-• Receive up to a $10,000 scholarship total (pro-rated per credit for part-time students)
+• In-person students receive up to $12,500 in scholarship funding (pro-rated per credit for part-time students).

 • Participate in conflict transformation professional development opportunities (e.g., conflict-related speaker events, webinars, and trainings).